 When you visit Las Vegas, you'll find services being provided that may be much different from what you experience in your hometown.
 There are casinos, restaurants, hotels, and transportation, the costs of which may involve tipping.
 In addition, visitors wonder if tipping standards are the same as back home.

+A variety of people in Las Vegas will be there providing a service to you that will make your stay more pleasurable.
+Tipping is a simple thing and rewarding those services is expected.
 A couple of dollars to anyone who is helping you out normally does the trick.
-But, it gets confusing sometimes so I will give you a few guidelines.
-Remember, these are just tipping guidelines, don't feel compelled to tip when the service is bad but don't hold back when someone has done a very good job.
+But it gets confusing sometimes because there are so many people providing services, including those you might not think about, so here are a few tipping guidelines.
+And, as with back home, don't feel compelled to tip when the service is bad but don't hold back when someone has done a very good job, either.

-Drinks are free and these girls typically will keep coming back as long as you are kind to them.
-If I believe that I need better service I will tip five to ten dollars up front and that guarantees that I will always have a drink in my hand.
-Otherwise, a dollar or two per drink is fine.
+While you are gambling, waitresses will come around with drinks.
+Tip them regardless of luck.
+Drinks are free and these women typically will keep coming back as long as you are kind to them.
+A dollar or two per drink is fine.

-At the Buffet – It is customary to tip one to two dollars per person in your party for drinks and the clearing of dishes.
-Some buffets have eliminated beverage service and have made that self serve as well, for that you tip $1 for the clearing of plates per person in your party.
+It is customary to tip one to two dollars per person in your party for drinks and the clearing of dishes.
+Some buffets have eliminated beverage service and have made it self-serve as well, for that you tip $1 for the clearing of plates per person in your party.

-Remember, if someone has been bad, there is no need to reward them for their poor service.
+Always tip 15 - 20 percent for good service and more for great service at a Las Vegas restaurant.
+Remember, there is no need to reward waiters, bartenders, and expediters for their poor service.
 However, if a server makes your dinner legendary, go ahead and reward them for the good work.